 These policies also contribute to uneducated agents blacklisting certain properties—either intentionally or unintentionally.

 One major contributing factor to the compensation problem is that a buyer’s agent is paid according to the selling agent’s office policy.
-This totally disregards the buy-side agent’s office policy on compensation, the buyer’s contract with his agent and the seller’s best interests, which are to remove any barriers that may keep potential homebuyers from seeing their home.
+This totally disregards the buy-side agent’s office policy on compensation, the buyer’s contract with his agent and the seller’s best interests, which are to remove any barriers that may keep potential buyers from seeing their home.

 One problematic result of the mandatory unilateral offer of compensation is the belief that the seller and his agent are the ones paying for the buyer agent’s fee.
-In reality, both the seller and buyer agents’ fees come from the negotiated sale price, and are deducted from the proceeds at closing. read more
+In reality, both the seller and buyer agents’ fees come from the negotiated sale price, and are deducted from the proceeds Continue reading this post

 Blog Categories